 But what made StreamSets the preferred platform for the enterprise?
 StreamSets Control Hub, introduced in 2017, provided a single software-as-a-service platform to design, deploy, monitor, and manage smart data pipelines at scale on any cloud and on-premises.
 As a result, global companies including Humana, BT Group, Shell, and IBM have made StreamSets a core technology in their DataOps practice.

-The StreamSets DataOps Platform is an end-to-end data engineering platform to deliver continuous data to the business, architected to solve the data engineer’s problems:
+With Summer ’21, StreamSets brought all the functionality of Control Hub and the Data Collector and Transformer Engines into a fully managed service.
+StreamSets DataOps Platform is an end-to-end data engineering platform designed to deliver continuous data to the business, architected to solve the data engineer’s problems:

 - Minimize the ramp up time needed on new technologies and easily extend data engineering for more complex operations